-Probably the most iconic of all Australian whales in terms of sheer recognition, the Humpback is a popular drawcard due to not only their numbers but also for
+Probably the most iconic of all Australian whales is the Humpback Whale which is due to not their high numbers that visit on their annual migration along the Australian coast but also for

-their propensity to perform spectacular breaching and tail-slapping displays which has made them a favourite of most whale watching tours and tourists from not only around Australia but worldwide.
+their propensity to perform spectacular breaching and tail-slapping.
+This has made whale watching tour a favourite past time for Australians and tourists and has raised awareness about the need for protection and conservation.
 The Humpbacks, whose name is derived from the “humping” motion they make when diving back down below the surface, perform an annual migration between the waters of the Antarctic where they feed then head up north to the Great Barrier Reef’s more tropical waters to give birth and raise their children.
-Humpbacks grow from 12 – 16 metres in size upon reaching adulthood and can usually be spotted on the reef from locations such as Cairns and Port Douglas, making both of these popular tropical destinations a valid place to take part in some whale watching if you are so inclined.
-Humpbacks spend their time in the Great Barrier Reef mostly for relaxation and play – having stocked up on a steady diet of krill and other forms of fish while in the Antarctic – letting their new calves build up body fat which for insulation which they will need to survive upon the return back to the Antarctic’s icy seas.
+Humpbacks grow from 12 – 16 metres in size upon reaching adulthood and can usually be spotted on the reef in locations as far north as Cairns and the Whitsundays.
+Humpbacks spend their time in the Great Barrier Reef mostly for relaxation and play – having stocked up on a steady diet of krill and other forms of fish while in the Antarctic – letting their new calves build up body fat for insulation so they can survive the return journey back to the Antarctic’s icy seas.

-While frequently hunted back in the 1940s through to the early 1960s during which time Humpbacks had their numbers greatly depleted, in recent years after whaling has ceased their numbers have begun a steady climb once again, with a jump from numbers as low as 500 during the peak era of whaling to an estimate of 10,000 as of 2008.
+Whales were frequently hunted in the 1940s-1960s which significantly depleted their population numbers but in recent years their population has begun to climb steadily once again from numbers as low as 200 during the peak era of whaling to an estimate of 26,000 in 2016.
 Multiple environmental groups have taken strong stands against whaling and for conservation of not only the Humpback but also many other groups, and it looks likely that their numbers will continue to increase in the coming years.

 Dwarf Minke Whales